dchen327/pingmote/README.md

 Clone this repo: `git clone https://github.com/dchen327/pingmote.git` or download the code as a zip and extract.
 Change into the pingmote directory and run `pingmote.py`.

 # Usage
-Running `python3 pingmote.py` will bring up the emote picker, closing when you pick an image.
+Running `python3 pingmote.py` will start the script, and when you hit the shortcut specified at the top of `pingmote.py` (default `<alt>+w`), the emote picker will show up, allowing you to click and pick an emote to insert.

 I recommend binding this python command to a global keyboard shortcut (in GNOME: keyboard shortcuts > custom shortcuts > `python3 /abs/path/to/pingmote.py`)